Kapiainen/SublimePapyrus/README.md

     - SKSE mod event names

 ## **Changelog**
+Version 1.0.7 - 2016/03/10:
+  - Fixed a bug in the 'Generate completions' command.
+  - Linter optimizations.

 Version 1.0.6 - 2016/03/09:
   - Fixed an issue that produced incorrect completions for array parameters in function and event completions.